prebid/prebid.github.io/dev-docs/modules/userId.md

 NextRoll is an industry-leading marketing technology and data stack that fuels growth for businesses of all kinds.
 Our technology powers two multi-million dollar high-growth businesses: AdRoll and RollWorks.
 The NextRoll ID helps publishers access unique demand in cookieless environments.

+#### NextRoll ID Registration

+To sign up for a Partner ID please contact your NextRoll representative or send an email to [publishers@nextroll.com](mailto:publishers@nextroll.com).

+The NextRoll ID is governed by the NextRoll Privacy Policy found at: [www.nextroll.com/privacy](https://www.nextroll.com/privacy).

 #### NextRoll ID Configuration

 Add it to your Prebid.js package with: